 Orange (gerua) is a combination of yellow and red, for brahmins must have the mental acumen and vigorous personal energies of the vaishyas and kshatriyas combined with a dominant spiritual consciousness.
 Fire is the essence of the original sacred rites of India, so its orange color represents spiritual consciousness and its transmuting powers.

 It is interesting that all four colors are to be found in levels of the Indian monastic life.
-The standard color of full sannyas is appropriately orange, for it is the color of the crematory fire in which the earthly body is consumed, and the sannyasi’s aim is to reduce all that is earthly within himself by means of the fire of spiritual realization.
+The standard color of full sannyas is appropriately orange, for it is the color of the crematory fire in which the earthly body is consumed, and the sannyasi’s aim is to reduce to ashes all that is earthly within himself by means of the fire of spiritual realization.

 In primeval Indian society, the male children were sent at an early age to live in a gurukula, the home of a teacher, until reaching adulthood.
 The vastly comprehensive education in a gurukula could last from fifteen to twenty years.
 At the end of his education, the young man returned to his parents, was married, and established his own household.
 By that time it was necessary that his caste be known so he could fulfill his caste duties.
 The gurukula was the place where his caste was determined by careful observation on the part of one or more teachers.
 Only after careful analysis of his personality was his caste determined.

 Although there are many progressive educational institutions in India that are based on a spiritual viewpoint, it was only in the schools of Swami (later Paramhansa) Yogananda Giri that the ancient gurukula system was revived in its fullness.
 Yogananda drew up a Psychological Chart for the use of the teachers in his schools.
-Through the years each student was observed by those teachers and was finally classified according to his guna and karma–just as it had been done thousands of years before.
+Through the years each student was observed by those teachers and was finally classified according to his guna and karma, just as it had been done thousands of years before.
 This was something absolutely extraordinary and revolutionary, and even today is hardly recognized for what it is (was).
 If he had not come to America, who can say what modern Hinduism might have become through Yogananda’s influence.

 The subject of caste merits our attention and application as sadhakas.
 For caste duty is more than social, it is the way to hasten and facilitate our endeavors in personal evolution.